leosartaj/sfinance/README.md

 Only for local development, some links are hard-coded to localhost

+Installation

+All the file should be stored in sfinance

+Go to localhost/sfinance/main to access.

 Needs a MySQL database named sfinance

 Needs The Following tables